chagllrte/chagllrte.github.io/README.md

 # Welcome to Charwen's github🍓
 Hi!
 My name is Charwen Gallarte and this is my safe space.

-About me ˚ ༘♡ ⋆｡˚:
+About me ༘♡ ⋆:<br>
 I like listening to music especially when it's raining!
 I love baking and I like watching films or any series.
-## Here are my favorites in movies:
+## Here are my favorite movies:
 **1. When Marnie was there**
      ![marnie](https://m.media-amazon.com/images/M/MV5BZTlmYTJmMWEtNDRhNy00ODc1LTg2OTMtMjk2ODJhNTA4YTE1XkEyXkFqcGdeQXVyMTMxODk2OTU@._V1_FMjpg_UX1000_.jpg)

 **2. Greta Gerwig's Little women (2019)**